akasha/akasha/README.md

 browsers implement the specification.
 This is somewhat error prone as it involves detecting the error and applying the appropriate patch.
 A better solution is to import the browser specific WebIDL source files, detect differences and merge the differences as desired.
 This should be relatively easy for chrome and gecko based browsers that already have publicly available WebIDL files.
+See [Issue #1](https://github.com/akasha/akasha/issues/1) to track any progress made towards addressing this limitation.

-#### The globalThis / ExposureSet relationship is not yet finalized
+#### Multiple ExposureSets not user friendly

 Javascript has the notion of a global object that is named `globalThis` in modern versions of javascript.
 The properties, operations and namespaces exposed on the global object differs in different JavaScript